markproy/sagemaker-workshop/lab-0-setup/README.md

 #### High-Level Instructions

 Use the console or AWS CLI to create an Amazon S3 bucket.
 Keep in mind that your bucket's name must be globally unique across all regions and customers.
-We recommend using a name like `smp3workshop-firstname-lastname`.
+We recommend using a name like `smworkshop-firstname-lastname`.
 If you get an error that your bucket name already exists, try adding additional numbers or characters until you find an unused name.

 <details>
 <summary><strong>Step-by-step instructions (expand for details)</strong></summary><p>